What's

 Lane, the then newly-appointed Bishop of Stockport, to conduct a

-consecrated by the Church of England.
-She later became Bishop of Derby.
+consecrated by the Church of England, and became the Bishop of Derby on

-The kneeler is one of many to be found in the nave pews.
+The kneeler is one of many made by a group of skilled ladies to be found in the nave pews.

 Picture: Andrew Lamberton